oceanprotocol/price-fetch-server/README.md

 This is an express server for requesting the price of tokens from the CoinGecko API.
 Prices are returned in USD.

+## Use Case

+This server has been created for cases where the CoinGecko API can't be called directly.
+Instead, a call to this server can be made via IPFS, which will trigger the request to CoinGecko and this server will then return the requested token prices.

+For example, the subgraph cannot make HTTP calls so it can use this server as an alternative way of requesting prices for tokens.

 ## Running locally

 clone this repo: